Loki-Astari/geeky-nextjs/content/posts/SlackMug.md

 11. Click on the "OAuth & Permissions" section in the left toolbar.

-12. Under "OAuth Tokens", there should be a button marked "Install to <Workspace>".
-Click this button.
+12. Under "OAuth Tokens", there should be a button marked "Install to &lt;Workspace&gt; Click this button.
 Click the "Allow" button.

 13. This should bring you back to the "OAuth & Permissions" page.
 You should see a "Bot User OAuth Token" Copy this value and page in into `config.plugin' in the 'botToken' field.